radio tower.

 The school requests that you please use extra care not to mark the floors with your hand cart and please bring a protective covering for the table.

-The club will not be providing any food, snacks, or drinks, per school rules.
+The club will not be providing any food or drinks, per school rules.

 By 9:00 AM, when the buying public is allowed in, there is usually a good crowd waiting and things get busy fast.
 You can expect to find typically 30-35 tables full (plus overflow onto the floor) of vintage radios, televisions, phonographs, speakers, test equipment, audio gear, literature, tubes, parts and other radio-related items.